 Dong Yi is.directed by Lee Byung Hoon who also directed Jewel In The Palace (2003) and Yi San (2007).
 The series swept all the major awards that year, including the Grand Prize, the Daesang, during the 2010 MBC Drama Awards show.

 Dong Yi is a Korean drama that is one of the very best historical stories prepared for the small screen.
 The actors and actresses do outstanding jobs, from the older character actors to the youngest children.
 The high quality music and cinematography of this drama impresses too.
 If you like learning about Korea's royal families in an entertaining and romantic way then please put Dong Yi on your waiting queue.
 If you pace yourself well you will find it's worth your time.
-Or you can buy a DVD set at Amazon at THIS LINK.
-Enjoy.
+You can buy a DVD set at Amazon at THIS LINK.

 Return To Korean Drama Reviews